External Examiners: Taught Programmes

 We will collect personal information from the following sources:

-- From you directly; during the nomination process, via your CV and your scanned documents providing proof of eligibility to work in the UK; on appointment, via the details you submit to enable us to give you access to the University’s IT systems and generate a staff IT account; on your first visit to the university, when you present your original documents to verify your eligibility to work in the UK; when you claim fees/expenses; and from receipt of a scanned copy of the photograph page of your current passport which you will email to the nominating LJMU Programme Leader
+- From you directly; during the nomination process, via your CV and your scanned documents providing proof of eligibility to work in the UK; on appointment, via the details you submit to enable us to give you access to the University’s IT systems and generate a staff IT account; on your first visit to the university, when you present your original documents to verify your eligibility to work in the UK; when you claim fees/expenses; from receipt of a scanned copy of the photograph page of your current passport which you will email to the nominating LJMU Programme Leader; and through completion of the University’s annual Equality and Diversity Survey, which is completed anonymously and voluntarily.

 - From you indirectly via an LJMU external examiner nomination form, which will be completed by the nominating LJMU Programme Leader/Link Tutor, using your Curriculum Vitae as the information source